Tag Archive for: red flowers

 Plant tag Red Hot Tecoma

-So’Civano Select’ are plants created by the grower, which have slightly different characteristics than the more common species that they are a welcome addition to the desert plant palette.
-I was thrilled to view several of their ‘Select’ plants during our tour.
+The ‘Civano Select’ are plants hybridized by the grower.
+These shrubs have slightly different characteristics than the more common species.
+This makes them a welcome addition to the desert plant palette.
+I was able to view several of their ‘Select’ plants during our tour.

 Bougainvillea-Civano-Nursery

-As you can imagine, this is a bustling nursery, and there were shipments of plants headed out to job sites and other nurseries.
+As you can imagine, this is a bustling nursery.
+There were shipments of plants headed out to job sites and other nurseries.

 Red-Hot-Tecoma-Shrub-Nursery-Container